 Teaching experience is an integral part of the PhD program in Business Administration, and you are strongly encouraged to do some teaching from the second year.
 Successful completion of teaching entitles you to a fifth year in the program, which is otherwise fours years long.

 Doctoral students should find a subject field for their thesis together with their main supervisor, who is also responsible for arranging for external funding for year 3-4 (all PhD students are expected to be on external funding year 4-5, which is guaranteed by the department).
 While most of the work on the thesis is expected to be carried out in year 2-4, it is important to start working on the thesis as soon as possible.

 A thesis typically consists of several essays in one or several fields of business administration.
 Essays may be single-authored or co-authored with fellow students or faculty.
 A benchmark is that the number of essays should be equivalent to three single-authored essays.
 The essays are expected to be well suited for publication in international scientific journals - the main channel for communication of research results.
 Thesis work in progress is usually presented and discussed at the seminars.

 The completed PhD thesis is made available to the interested public and is discussed in a public dissertation seminar.
 At this seminar, an invited outside discussant first presents the thesis work to the audience.
 The discussant then poses a few questions to the PhD candidate about the thesis and the audience is invited to pose questions as well.
 This is an old tradition in Swedish academic life.
-After the seminar, a committee consisting of at least three professors decides whether the thesis will pass.
+After the seminar, a committee consisting of several professors decides whether the thesis will pass.

 You are provided with an office from start of the PhD program.
 With a location in central Stockholm many find SSE a great place to work and study!